 Rub into elbows daily to help alleviate dry, flaky elbows.

 No. 11 – Overnight Hair Conditioner

 Get dazzlingly shiny and nourished hair by using coconut oil as a deep conditioning hair treatment.
-Rub a small amount of coconut oil into the ends of your hair (and on your scalp too if you have dandruff).
+Rub a small amount of the oil into the ends of your hair (and on your scalp too if you have dandruff).
 Put your hair in a loose bun and wash out the next morning.
 (You may need to shampoo 2-3 x)

 No. 12 – Remove Head Lice

-Rinsing the hair with apple cider vinegar, then comb using a fine lice comb.
+Rinse the hair with apple cider vinegar, then comb using a fine lice comb.
 Dry hair and then apply coconut oil, leave on for 12 to 24 hours.
 Wash the comb thoroughly, then comb through again and wash hair with shampoo.

 No. 13 – Natural Nipple Cream

 During the first few weeks of nursing, nipples can become cracked and inflamed.
 Try making your own homemade nipple cream here at Just Making Noise.